DominicMachado/DominicMachado.github.io/docs/latn-102-s22/schedule-latn102-s22.md

 ### Monday, February 28
 - Gerunds and gerundives
 - **Reading (to be completed before class)**: Read the section on [gerunds and gerundives](https://lingualatina.github.io/textbook/presentation/04-verbal-nouns-and-adjectives/gerunds-and-gerundives/).
+- **Morphology**: Memorize the formation of the [gerunds and gerundives](https://lingualatina.github.io/textbook/presentation/04-verbal-nouns-and-adjectives/gerunds-and-gerundives/) as well the second [seven nouns](https://dominicmachado.github.io/schedule-latn102-s22-unit-2-vocabulary-nouns) in our Unit 2 vocabulary list.

 ### Wednesday, March 2
 - Gerunds and gerundives (cont'd)